What parents need to know

 Is it any good?

-THE FAMILIARS does sound quite familiar.
-Magic students and their animals -- hello Harry and Hedwig.
-A magical journey -- starting with The Odyssey, there are too many to count.
-But familiar doesn't make it any less fun.
+THE FAMILIARS does sound quite familiar -- but that doesn't make it any less fun.
 The animals are adorable, especially when seen doing magic in the illustrations throughout.
 They're also brave in many an adventure.
 The authors (TV and movie writing friends) know how to write some exciting action sequences that will keep kids glued to the pages.
 The Familiars is a good introduction to fantasy series for kids not yet ready for Potter and beyond.

 Families can talk about...